 Early Scoping/Purpose and Need.
 The public open house during early scoping was held on August 27, 2020.
-Public comments helped to identify key project concerns that UDOT used in developing the purpose and need statement and developing the alternatives and gathering data for impacts analysis.
+Public comments helped to identify key project concerns that UDOT used when developing the purpose and need statement, developing the alternatives, and gathering data for the impacts analysis.
 This meeting emphasized receiving input from the public and agencies to develop the purpose and need, alternatives to consider, and scope of analysis.
-The early scoping notice included language to inform the public that a separate EIS scoping meeting after release of the NOI might not be conducted.
+The early scoping notice included language to inform the public that a separate EIS scoping meeting might not be conducted after the release of the NOI.
 A 37-day public comment period was provided.
 A summary of early scoping is available on the project website: Early Scoping Summary Report.

 Scoping.
-After development of the project purpose and at the conclusion of early scoping, UDOT published the NOI.
+After developing the project purpose and at the conclusion of early scoping, UDOT published the NOI.
 The NOI provided information about the 45-day comment period for comments on the draft purpose and need, the alternatives, and the scope of the NEPA analysis that was developed during early scoping.
-The NOI included a link to the project website for the Draft Purpose and Need Technical Report, Phase 1 Summary Report, and the Early Scoping Summary Report to allow the public to review and provide any further input during the 45-day scoping comment period.
-Notice of the scoping process was published in newspapers, social media, and email updates.
+The NOI included a link to the project website for the Draft Purpose and Need Technical Report, Phase One Summary Report, and the Early Scoping Summary Report to allow the public to review and provide any further input during the 45-day scoping comment period.
+Notice of the scoping process was published in newspapers, posted on social media websites, and sent through email updates.
 With this format, no public scoping open house was held.

 Development and Screening of Alternatives.
 UDOT built on the information gained through early scoping and scoping to develop a range of project alternatives and screening criteria.
 UDOT held two public meetings to present conceptual alternatives and screening criteria for public review and comment.
 A virtual public meeting was held on October 5, 2021, and an in-person open house was held on October 6, 2021.
 A 30-day public comment period ran from October 5 to November 4, 2021.
-UDOT considered comments submitted by the public, cooperating agencies, and participating agencies as it developed alternatives for screening and impact analysis.
+UDOT took into account comments submitted by the public, cooperating agencies, and participating agencies as it developed alternatives for screening and impact analysis.

 UDOT published the Draft Alternatives Development and Screening Report on June 7, 2021, followed by a 45-day comment period from June 7 to July 22, 2022.
 The draft report detailed how the study team evaluated 17 preliminary alternatives initially presented to the public in fall 2021 and 6 new alternatives suggested by the public during the associated comment period in a three-level screening process.
-Preliminary screening focused on technical feasibility, Level 1 screening focused on the purpose and need of the project, and Level 2 screening focused on initial impacts to key resources.
-Based on an evaluation of 23 alternatives, 5 alternatives on the west side passed the screening process and will be carried forward for detailed evaluation in the Draft EIS.
+Preliminary screening focused on technical feasibility, Level 1 screening focused on the purpose of and need for the project, and Level 2 screening focused on initial impacts to key resources.
+Based on an evaluation of 23 alternatives, 5 alternatives on the west side passed the screening process and were in the process of being evaluated in detail in the Draft EIS.
 UDOT updated the Alternatives Development and Screening Report based on public comment and new wetlands delineation field data collected in 2022 (used for Level 2 screening).
-The revised report is available on the project website.
+The final report is available on the project website.